chairulakmal/chairulakmal/README.md

 ### Hello 👋

-- 🌱 Currently learning rust for fun
+- 🌱 Currently learning hardened JS for fun
 - 📫 Reach me at mail [at] chairulakmal.com

 <!--